dchaplinsky/thebeast/docs/README.md

 ftm_ontology: ./ontology     # Optional path to a custom FtM model directory

-meta:                        # Optional whitelist of statement metadata fields permitted in this mapping
+# Optional whitelist of statement metadata fields permitted in this mapping
+# applies only to statement export format
+meta:
   - dataset
   - origin
   - lang